-Confirm the dates of the site visit,

-- Inform the subrecipient of records that should be ready and available for review, and - Send a fiscal review checklist that must be completed and submitted by the subrecipient on or before the Entrance Conference.
+- Confirm the dates of the site visit; - Inform the subrecipient of records that should be ready and available for review; and - Send a fiscal review checklist that must be completed and submitted by the subrecipient on or before the Entrance Conference.

-Preparation for the Field Work
+B. Preparation for the Field Work

-Prior to the field work, the FMD Auditor must perform a desk review as part of the fiscal review by reviewing the following:
+Prior to the field work, the FMD Auditor must perform a risk assessment and audit plan by reviewing the following: